shsagir/play-area-sync/docs/limits.md

 **Scope**: Universal Apps

 **Description**: Each Universal App comes with a limited amount of available [persistent web storage](app-uni#toc-persistent-storage).
 The amounts per scaling are available in [our specs](/specs#plans).
-Professional Apps have [ephemeral storage](/app-pro#toc-ephemeral-storage), uploads will be outsourced to the [Object Storage](/object-storage).
+[Professional Apps](/app-pro) have [ephemeral storage](/app-pro#toc-ephemeral-storage), uploads will be outsourced to the [Object Storage](/object-storage).

-**Solution**: We currently allow slight exceeding those limits.
-If you are using permanently more than 10% we expect you to upgrade to the next bigger scaling or we'll need to take the App at least temporarily offline.
+**Solution**: We currently allow slight exceeding those limits, about 10%.
+You might upgrade to the next bigger scaling, when available.
 The storage availability of the biggest Universal App scaling is currently the highest we offer.
-The purpose of fortrabbit Apps is fast light weight PHP engines,the web storage limits are set accordingly.
-When you are hosting large many images or videos here, you are probably doing it wrong, you might also hit traffic limits.
-Better use an external video or image hosting service for this.
-Also consider that, our backups are more handy with small web storage.
+The purpose of fortrabbit Apps is fast light weight PHP engines, the web storage limits are set accordingly.
+To store many large images or videos, better use an external image/video hosting service or cloud storage.
+Also consider that our backups are more handy with a small web storage.

 ## Object Storage